 Meningitis is a rare infection that affects the delicate membranes -- called meninges -- that cover the brain and spinal cord.
 You or your children can catch it.

-There are several types of this disease, including bacterial, viral, and fungal.
+There are several causes of this disease, including bacteria, viruses, and fungi.

 Bacterial meningitis can be life-threatening and spreads between people in close contact with each other.

 Viral meningitis tends to be less severe, and most people recover completely without treatment.

 Fungal meningitis is a rare form of the disease.
 It usually happens only in people whose immune system -- the body's defense against germs -- has been weakened.

 Meningitis symptoms can develop within hours or days and may include:

 - Sensitivity to light

 - Stiff neck so that you can’t lower your chin to your chest

 Causes of Meningitis

 Meningitis is almost always caused by a bacterial or viral infection that begins somewhere else in your body, like your ears, sinuses, or throat.